devopness/devopness/docs/README.md

 # Documentation guidelines
 ## What to document?
-We should document use cases that will help our users on achieve success on their tasks while using Devopness platform.
+We should document use cases that will help our users successfully achieve their goals while using Devopness platform.

 ## How to document?
 Step by step.
 Each step should be clear, with a short sentence.